ToyotaInfoTech/RAMN/docs/hardware/Fabrication/qualitycheck.rst

 Step 8: Test the engine key
 ###########################

-Move the engine key (in A square) from left, to middle, to center.
+Move the engine key (in A square) from left, to middle, to right.
 Verify that the text at the bottom-right of the screen goes from "OFF" to "ACC" to "IGN".

 Step 9: Test SHIFT joystick
 ###########################